kydance/kydance.github.io/posts/golang-GMP/index.md

 	//
 	// ctxt is unusual with respect to GC: it may be a
 	// heap-allocated funcval, so GC needs to track it, but it
-	// needs to be set and cleared from assembly, where it&#39;s
+	// needs to be set and cleared from assembly, where it's
 	// difficult to have write barriers.
 However, ctxt is really a
 	// saved, live register, and we only ever exchange it between
 	// the real register and the gobuf.
 Hence, we treat it as a
 	// root during stack scanning, which means assembly that saves
-	// and restores it doesn&#39;t need write barriers.
-It&#39;s still
+	// and restores it doesn't need write barriers.
+It's still
 	// typed as a pointer so that any other writes from Go get
 	// write barriers.
 	sp   uintptr